Pakistan: a world heritage site

 improved.
 Thanks to recent government subsidies and economic stimulus, the country started open up to foreigners.
 Nowadays Pakistani people give more importance to tourism, and it became much safer to travel across the country.
 This year the country was ranked as the Best Holiday destination

-Underestimated destination, Wander strongly recommend to visit Pakistan, an unknown wild
+Underrated destination, Wander strongly recommend to visit Pakistan, an unknown wild

 So, don’t be afraid to travel all the way to this beautiful country because thanks to Wander